jkeefe/aistudio-workshops/README.md

 <img src = "./images/pick_notebook_v3.jpg" alt="Pick the notebook matching the lesson" width=600>

-- Now we need to turn on the GPU!
+- For many (though not all) of these lessons, we'll want to turn on the GPU.
 From the "Runtime" menu, pick "Change runtime type."

 <img src = "./images/change_runtime.jpg" alt="Pick change runtime type" width=400>